 If you are interested in applying for a Teen Board grant, please click here.

 LETTER OF INTENT- NEW GRANTS

 If your organization meets the eligibility criteria, we encourage you to submit a Letter of Intent.
 Letter of Intents must be submitted though our website using the link provided.
 E-mail and paper submissions will not be accepted.
 Please feel free to contact us if you have questions about how to complete the on-line application.
 Applicants will receive an acknowledgement of the receipt of the Letter of Intent and will be contacted as to whether or not we will invite you to submit a full proposal.
-Letters of Intent are accepted twice annually, with the next submission due date of November 3, 2017.
+Letters of Intent are accepted twice annually.

 PROPOSAL – NEW GRANTS

 A Proposal may be invited based upon your Letter of Intent.
 The information you will be asked to include in the Proposal is specified in our Grant Application Instructions.
 Grants are approved at our board meetings, generally in November and May.
 You may be contacted for additional information or a site visit at any point during the review process.

 The Jewish Fund will generally fund a new program for a limited, defined term of up to three years.
 This term should provide for start-up as well as securing of support for the program following completion of the grant.
 Exceptions may be made at the discretion of The Fund.
 All multi-year grants are subject to annual review by the board and are contingent upon satisfactory progress and grant compliance.
 Multi-Year grantees will be prompted by an email by The Jewish Fund when it is time to submit a Continuation Request and additional reports.

 Grants for capacity building initiatives, equipment, and other projects that are not new program developments will typically be considered for one year of funding support.